 This paper studies time lotteries and makes three contributions.
-First, as a motivation, it shows in an incentivized experiment that subjects are typically Risk Averse over Time Lotteries (RATL), which is not compatible with the standard Expected Discounted Utility model (EDU).
+First, as a motivation, it shows in an incentivized experiment that subjects typically violate RSTL, a behavior that is not compatible with the standard Expected Discounted Utility model (EDU).

 Second, it shows that this behavior can be accommodated by a model that preserves many of the motivating features of EDU, reducing to exponentially discounted utility without risk and using Expected Utility for risk, but adding an additional curvature.
 This model, which we refer to the Generalized Expected Discounted Utility model (GEDU), is characterized by the axioms of Discounted and Expected Utility, with no other assumptions.